![]() |

 Of course, the problem here is there's no flavorful skin on which to attach a crunchy coating.
 To add insult to injury, the fatty skin also protects the bland breast from drying out.
 Despite these obvious issues I decided to attempt Southern-fried boneless-skinless chicken breasts anyway.

-own was doing a honey-brined pork shoulder on Good Eats.
+As fate would have it, the same day I bought the chicken, Alton Brown was doing a honey-brined pork shoulder on Good Eats.
 To combat the dreaded dry chicken I decided to use a simplified variation to soak my breasts.

 I won't bore you with all the scientific details, but through osmosis, brining raises the internal temperature at which the moisture is forced out of a protein.
 Even though I only brined my breasts for an hour, it worked like a charm.
 As you'll see in the recipe video, the meat was very juicy.